apache/ozone/README.md

 cd hadoop-ozone/dist/target/ozone-*/compose/ozone
 docker-compose up -d --scale datanode=3
 ```
-For more information, you can check the [Contribution guideline](./CONTRIBUTING.md)
+For more information, you can check the [contribution guidelines](./CONTRIBUTING.md)

 ## Contribute